CRM 2011 and Sharepoint 2010 Overview

 There you go.
 Everything you need to know about Sharepoint 2010 configuration and folder structure.
 If you need help with your CRM Implementation, feel free to contact our CRm Experts.

 Joe CRM is a CRM superhero who runs on pure Microsoft Dynamics CRM adrenaline.
-As the face of PowerObjects, Joe CRM’s mission is to reveal innovative ways to use Dynamics CRM and bring the application to more business and organizations around the world.
+As the face of PowerObjects, Joe CRM’s mission is to reveal innovative ways to use Dynamics CRM and bring the application to more businesses and organizations around the world.